JoeACars/propositional_logic_prover/README.md

 ### Syntax

 First, <code>Operator.js</code> defines the <code>Operator</code> class.
 Each instance of <code>Operator</code> has its own unique string id, and an integer arity.
 Negation is a unary (arity 1) operator, for instance, while conjunction is a binary (arity 2) operator.
-(Although not implemented here, there are in some logics operators with different arities, including operators of arbitrary arity such as n-ary conjunction, or even the standard zeroary operators, verum and falsum.)
+(Although not implemented here, there are in some logics operators with other arities, including operators of arbitrary arity such as n-ary conjunction, or even the standard zeroary operators, verum and falsum.)

 Then, <code>Operators.js</code> defines the <code>operators</code> global constant object, storing instances of the <code>Operator</code> class corresponding to the usual operators: negation, conjunction, disjunction and conditionals.
 In addition to those, there is also the trivial operator, which essentially means "do nothing to the sentence".
 If this sounds redundant, read on...

 Finally, <code>Sentence.js</code> defines the <code>Sentence</code> class, representing a sentence in formal logic.
 A <code>Sentence</code> object is essentially just an <code>Operator</code> together with a list of operands.
 The idea is that you can start of with the atomic sentences, p, q, r etc, and combine them using operators to make ever more complex sentences.
 You can retrieve the Operator of a Sentence by calling <code>Sentence.getOperator()</code> and you can retrieve the n<sup>th</sup> operand of a Sentence with <code>Sentence.getOperand(n)</code>.

-But what are atomic sentences?
+But how are atomic sentences represented?
 Given they are just the basic p, q, r etc, surely they have neither an operator nor an operand, so surely they can't be implemented by <code>Sentence</code>?
 However, if we were to implement atomic sentences this way, we'd run into problems.
 To keep our code simple and error-resistant, we should insist on three things:

-* sentences, whether atomic or complex, should always be represented by a Sentence object,
+* sentences, whether atomic or complex, should always be represented by a <code>Sentence</code> object,
 * <code>Sentence.getOperator()</code> should always be defined and
 * <code>Sentence.getOperand(n)</code> should, if defined, always return another Sentence.

 The good news is, we tick all these boxes in the way we implement atomic sentences.

-* Atomic sentences are represented by Sentence objects (in particular, there's a fixed list of them, accessible by the static method <code>Sentence.getAtomicSentences()</code>).
-Complex Sentences are always constructed from these atomic Sentences by combining them with Operators.
+* Atomic sentences are represented by <code>Sentence objects</code> (in particular, there's a fixed list of them, accessible by the static method <code>Sentence.getAtomicSentences()</code>).
+Complex <code>Sentences</code> are always constructed from these atomic <code>Sentences</code> by combining them with <code>Operators</code>.
 * In the case of atomic sentences, <code>Sentence.getOperator()</code> returns the trivial operator.
 * In the case of atomic sentences, <code>Sentence.getOperator(0)</code> returns itself.

 The only potential problem these raises is that if you forget about the last bullet point, you could get stuck in an infinite loop, calling <code>getOperator(0)</code> forever and ever and getting nowhere.
 Thankfully, there's really only one time you need to get the "value" of an atomic sentence, and that's when you're displaying it.
 Check out <code>Sentence.getDisplayString()</code> to see how this is handled.

 ### TreeProofs